guidouil/PicoCalcStuffs/README.md

 ![Chain screenshot](https://raw.githubusercontent.com/guidouil/PicoCalcStuffs/refs/heads/main/chain.bmp)

-Launch it using `run "chain` command.
+Launch it using `run 'chain` command.

 ## cmatrix

 A wanabe clone of the famous linux command screensaver: `cmatrix`.

-Launch it using `run "cmatrix` command.
+Launch it using `run 'cmatrix` command.

 ## DVD

 A wanabe clone of the infamous DVD players screensaver.

-Launch it using `run "dvd` command.
+Launch it using `run 'dvd` command.

 ## MODP